 Even a free six-month checkup can be attractive to prospects who are nervous to sign the contract.
 Offer free peace of mind in return for their trust and business.

-Use sales promotions to attract the right type of customer.
 Offer promotions to customers already leaning toward choosing your solution.
 And be honest about whether they’re a good fit for your company.

 Leverage promotions for prospects who are actively moving toward a close, engaged with you in conversation and negotiation, and genuinely interested in using your product/service in their business.
 The result will be fewer concessions on your part, and a bigger payoff in the end.